-As of September 2023, there will be some changes to the National Cervical Screening Programme in Aotearoa New Zealand.
-The primary test will now be an HPV test, with the option of self-testing.
+In 2023, there was a change to the National Cervical Screening Programme in Aotearoa New Zealand.
+The primary test is now an HPV test, with the option of self-testing.
 This is a better first test for the prevention of cervical cancer.